Team Performance with Test Scores: Introduction

 The generality of this framework has meant that it can be used to reason about a wide range of settings in which we hire workers, solicit advice from a committee, run a crowdsourced contest, admit college applicants, and many other activities --- all cases where we have an objective function (the outcome of the work performed, the quality of the insights obtained, or reputation of the group that is assembled) that is a function of the set of people we bring together.

 \xhdr{Models of Team Performance} Different models of team performance can be interpreted as positing different forms for the structure of the set function $g(\cdot)$.
 Some of the most prominent have been the following. \begin{itemize} \item {\em Cumulative effects.} Arguably the simplest team performance function is a linear one: each individual can produce work at a certain volume, and the team's performance is simply the sum of these individual outputs.
 Formally, we assume that each individual $i \in U$ has a weight $w_i$, and then $g(T) = \sum_{i \in T} w_i$. \item {\em Contests.} Much work has focused on models of team performance in which the ``team'' is highly decoupled: members attempt the task independently, and the quality of the outcome is the maximum quality produced by any member.
 Such formalisms arise in the study of contest-like processes, where many competitors independently contribute proposed solutions, and a coordinator selects the best one (or perhaps the $h$ best for some $h < k$) \cite{jeppesen-team-contest,lakhani-sci-contests}.
-Note however that this objective function is applicable more generally to any setting with a ``contest structure,'' even potentially inside a single organization, where proposed solutions are generated independently and the outcome is judged by the quality of the best one (or best few). \item {\em Complementarity.} Related to contests are models in which each team member has a set of ``perspectives,'' and the quality of the team's performance grows with the number of distinct perspectives that they are collectively able to provide \cite{hong-page-diversity-pnas,marcolino-tambe-team-formation}. \item {\em Synergy.} In a different direction, research has also considered models of team performance in which interaction is important, using objective functions with terms that generate value from pairwise interaction between team members \cite{ballester-key-player}. \end{itemize}
+Note however that this objective function is applicable more generally to any setting with a ``contest structure,'' even potentially inside a single organization, where proposed solutions are generated independently and the outcome is judged by the quality of the best one (or best few).
+It can also apply to a group whose reputation is judged on the maximum future achievement of any of its members; for example, one could imagine an admissions committee trying to select a group of $k$ top applicants, with the goal of optimizing the maximum future success of any of them. \item {\em Complementarity.} Related to contests are models in which each team member has a set of ``perspectives,'' and the quality of the team's performance grows with the number of distinct perspectives that they are collectively able to provide \cite{hong-page-diversity-pnas,marcolino-tambe-team-formation}. \item {\em Synergy.} In a different direction, research has also considered models of team performance in which interaction is important, using objective functions with terms that generate value from pairwise interaction between team members \cite{ballester-key-player}. \end{itemize}

 These settings are not just different in their motivation; they rely on functions $g(\cdot)$ with genuinely different combinatorial properties.
 In particular, in the language of set functions, the first class of instances is based on {\em modular} (i.e. linear) functions, the second and third classes are based on {\em submodular} functions, and the fourth is based on {\em supermodular} functions.